vinceangelopalao/python-algorithm/README.md

 # Update a File Through a Python Algorithm

 ## Project Overview
-I created this project to automate the management of an allow list for restricted content.
-The script updates the `allow_list.txt` file by removing IP addresses listed in a separate remove list, ensuring that only authorized addresses remain.
-This project reflects my skills in cybersecurity automation using Python.
+I worked on this project to practice managing an allow list for restricted content using Python.
+Through this, I learned how to automate the process of updating the allow_list.txt file by removing IP addresses found in a separate remove list.
+This helped me understand file handling, list manipulation, and how automation can improve security management.

 ## Technologies Used
 - **Python** (for automation)